domdavid/objectDetectionCoreMLDemo/README.md

 ### Labeling Your Data

 * Use the Next Image and Prev Image buttons to go through your image data.
-For each image, create Polygons that surrounds the objects you are trying to label.
+For each image, create Polygons that surround the objects you are trying to label.
 Label these accordingly.
 For example, if you're labeling a bunch of bananas then you will likely use banana as a label as you draw polygons.
 * Unless you're going to be segmenting images (separating objects and cutting them out), you can just draw rectangles!
 <p align = "center">
 <img src="https://github.com/domdavid/objectDetectionCoreMLDemo/blob/main/examplePolygon.jpg" width="300" height="250" />